Accompanying the Family

 Mass Planning Sheet

-Please download/print a copy of the Mass planning sheet.
-This sheet will assist in in keeping a record of the readings, music, etc. Please bring this sheet with you to the meeting to plan the funeral.
+Please download/print a copy of the Funeral/Memorial Plan Sheet This sheet will assist in keeping a record of the readings, music, etc. Please bring this sheet with you to the meeting to plan the funeral.

 This opening part of the Mass calls us together as a community.
 At a funeral, the gathering is centered on receiving the body at the entrance to the church and sprinkling it with holy water (symbolic of the person’s baptism).
 Next the casket is covered with a white cloth (the “pall”) that is symbolic of the white garment given at baptism.